huss-osman/linux-fundamentals/03-git/README.md

 This repository documents my hands-on learning of **Git** through practical version control and collaboration workflows.

 Git is the foundation of modern collaboration.
-Nearly everything in DevOps — CI/CD pipelines, infrastructure-as-code, cloud deployments, and automation — relies on strong version control practices.
+Nearly everything in DevOps including CI/CD pipelines, infrastructure-as-code, cloud deployments, and automation relies on strong version control practices.

 The focus throughout this work is on understanding **how Git works (snapshots, branches, history)**, not just memorising commands.